-Title VIII section 801 of the 2016 Consolidated Appropriations Act appropriated funds of the District such sums as may be necessary for the payment of legal settlements or judgments that have been entered against the District.
-The following represent the items currently funded under the settlement and judgement authority for Fiscal Year 2016, totaling approximately \$81.1 million: (i) approximately \$72.1 for the Public Safety and Justice title, including approximately \$47 million for the settlement of the firefighters' overtime pay case, and approximately \$25 million for settlement of cases arising out of the Department of Corrections; and (ii) approximately \$9.0 million for the Governmental Direction and Support title relating to the settlement of a case involving cost-of-living adjustments for employees with disabilities.
+Section 801, Title VIII, General Provisions - District of Columbia, Division E, Financial Services and General Government Appropriations Act, of the 2016 Consolidated Appropriations Act appropriated, from the applicable funds of the District, such sums as may be necessary making refunds and for the payment of legal settlements or judgments that have been entered against the District.

+The following represent the items currently funded under the settlement and judgment authority for Fiscal Year 2016, totaling approximately \$102.9 million: (i) approximately \$92.9 for the Public Safety and Justice title, including approximately \$47 million for the settlement of the firefighters' overtime pay case, and approximately \$45.9 million for settlement of cases arising out of the Department of Corrections; and (ii) approximately \$9.0 million for the Governmental Direction and Support title relating to the settlement of a case involving cost-of-living adjustments for employees with disabilities, and (iii) approximately \$0.9 million for the Economic Development and Regulation title arising out of settlement with a District contractor.